OpenM3D/M3DBench/README.md

 ## 🚩 News

-- [2023/12/15] Upload paper and initialize the project page
+- [2023/12/15] Upload paper and init the project page

 ## ⚡ Set up